quantling/pyndl/doc/source/development.rst

 Release Process
 ---------------
+1. Ensure, that the version of the branch to be mered, is adequately increased see Versioning_ below.

-1. Merge Pull Requests with new features or bugfixes into *pyndl*'s' ``master`` branch.
-Ensure, that the version is adequately increased (``X.Y+1.Z`` for new features and ``X.Y.Z+1`` for a bugfix).
+2. Merge Pull Requests with new features or bugfixes into *pyndl*'s' ``master`` branch.

-2. Create a new release on Github of the `master` branch of the form ``vX.Y.Z``.
-   Add a description of the new feature or bugfix
+3. Create a new release on Github of the `master` branch of the form ``vX.Y.Z`` (where ``X``, ``Y``, and ``Z`` refer to the new version).
+Add a description of the new feature or bugfix.
+For details on the version number see Versioning_ below.

-3. Pull the repository and checkout the tag and create the distribution files using
+4. Pull the repository and checkout the tag and create the distribution files
+   using:

 .. code:: bash